White Queso Dip

-This recipe has a wonderful flavor profile with goat cheese and jalapeños!
-The combination of monterey jack and queso fresco is quite mild, but the goat cheese adds a great flavor.
+The goat cheese and jalapeños create a wonderful flavor profile.
+Although the combination of monterey jack and queso fresco is quite mild, the goat cheese adds a great bite.
 I have served this a couple of times, and it has always been a hit!

-This white queso dip is best served hot out of the oven!
-So plan to pop it in the broiler just before your guests arrive!
+This dip is best served hot out of the oven!
+Plan to pop it in the broiler just before your guests arrive!
 Serve this with chips and it will be gone before you know it!
-I hope you enjoy this delicious white queso dip!
+If your guests are dip fanatics, try my 3 Ingredient Artichoke Dip or this Healthy Cowboy Bean Dip!
+There’s no such thing as too much cheese!
+I hope you enjoy this delicious recipe!

 White queso dip is traditionally made with monterey jack and/or queso fresco (skim milk cheese).
 However, you can use any white cheese that you’d like!
 Goat cheese adds wonderful flavor to white queso dip.
 Cream cheese or pepper jack cheese are great options too!

 White queso dip is a delicious melted cheese dip that is made with a combination of white cheese.
-To make white queso dip creamy, use cream cheese or a white milk sauce made from butter, flour, and milk.
+To make it creamy, use cream cheese or a white milk sauce made from butter, flour, and milk.

 White queso dip is best enjoyed when fresh out of the oven!
 I suggest making this right before you want to serve it.
-If you need to make white queso dip ahead of time, you can make the dip a few hours beforehand, but don’t broil it until you’re ready to serve.
+If you need to make it ahead of time, you can make the dip a few hours beforehand, but don’t broil it until you’re ready to serve.

 Unfortunately white queso dip isn’t all that great when reheated.
 If you must freeze or refrigerate, bring the dip to room temperature, warm over the stove, and don’t broil until you’re ready to serve.
 If the dip becomes too thick as you reheat, just stir in a little bit of milk.